IgorDrgonec/VectorBT-Flask/docs/docs/examples/superfast-supertrend/index.md

 For this reason, there is an entire ecosystem of scientific packages such as NumPy and Pandas, which are highly optimized for performance, with critical code paths often written in Cython or C.
 Those packages mostly work on arrays, giving us a common interface for processing data in an efficient manner.

 This ability is highly appreciated when constructing indicators that can be translated into a set of vectorized operations, such as [OBV](https://www.investopedia.com/terms/o/onbalancevolume.asp).
 But even non-vectorized operations, such as the exponential weighted moving average (EMA) powering numerous indicators such as [MACD](https://www.investopedia.com/terms/m/macd.asp), were implemented in a compiled language and are offered as a ready-to-use Python function.
 But sometimes, an indicator is difficult or even impossible to develop solely using standard array operations because the indicator introduces a path dependency, where a decision today depends upon a decision made yesterday.
 One member of such a family of indicators is SuperTrend.

-This example will show you how to design and implement a SuperTrend indicator, and gradually optimize it towards a never-seen performance using [TA-Lib](https://github.com/mrjbq7/ta-lib) and [Numba](http://numba.pydata.org/).
+In this example, you will learn how to design and implement a SuperTrend indicator, and gradually optimize it towards a never-seen performance using [TA-Lib](https://github.com/mrjbq7/ta-lib) and [Numba](http://numba.pydata.org/).
 We will also backtest the newly created indicator on a range of parameters using vectorbt (PRO).